-Boaters float from Whitaker to Wildcat or from Wildcat down to Linslaw to chase winter steelies.
+Boaters float from Whittaker to Wildcat or from Wildcat down to Linslaw to chase winter steelies.

 A small number of hatchery fish also are caught in the North Fork, open January through March.
 Wild (unclipped) steelhead must be released basin-wide.